ROHAN2027/Flipkart-clone/README.md

 # Django Web Application

 This is a Django-based web application that includes user authentication, profile management, and a contact form.
-The project is structured with two main apps: `info` and `profileapp`.
+The project is structured with two main app : `info` and `profileapp`.

 ## Installation